soulgalore/crawler/README.md

 <li>Crawl from a start point, defining the depth of the crawl and decide to crawl only a specific path</li>
 <li>Output all working urls</li>
 <li>Output the data to a csv file, separated by working (200 response code) and non working url</li>
+<li>Output the data to two text files, one with working urls and one with none working.
+Each url will be on one new line.</li>
 <li>Output url:s that contains a keyword in the html</li>
 </ul>